DrorHarari/keypirinha-cvt/README.md

 inverse = {if true use the inverse of the factor}
 ```

-For example, to add a "Finger" distance unit which is equivalent to 2 cm with the alias 'fg' we can use the following definition (note that for Distance, the main unit is meter as can be seen by typing DISTANCE+<tab> in Keypirinha)
+For example, to add a "Finger" distance unit which is equivalent to 2 cm with the alias 'fg' we can use the following definition (note that for Distance, the reference unit is Meter as it has the conversion factor of 1.0 as can be seen by typing DISTANCE+<tab> in Keypirinha).

 ```
 [unit/Distance/Finger]